Huotes/CommitMaker/README.md

 The Great Wall of China was originally created to keep Chuck Norris out.
 It failed miserably.

 Chuck Norris can unit test entire applications with a single assert.

+There is in fact an 'I' in Norris, but there is no 'team'.
+Not even close.